CMK10/About_me/README.md

 </div>
 <br>
 <div style="text-align: justify;">
-Given that nearly 30% of the EU’s CO<sub>2</sub> emissions in 2019 originated from transportation, and that large-scale electrification faces technical and economic hurdles—especially in aviation and maritime sectors—biofuels present an immediate path to emissions reduction.
+Given that nearly 30% of the EU’s CO<sub>2</sub> emissions in 2019 originated from transportation, and that large-scale electrification faces technical and economic hurdles, especially in aviation and maritime sectors, biofuels present an immediate path to emissions reduction.
 My work supported this goal by exploring the ignition behavior of biofuels under realistic engine-like conditions.
 </div>
 <br>
 <div style="text-align: justify;">